 Precautions

-• Pregnant or lactating women should consult a doctor before use
+- Pregnant or lactating women should consult a doctor before use; therapeutic doses are generally not recommended during pregnancy

-• If you are already on diabetes medication, monitor your blood sugar levels regularly — jamun has an additive effect and may require dosage adjustments in consultation with your doctor
+- If you are already on diabetes medication, monitor your blood sugar levels regularly — jamun may have an additive effect with glucose-lowering drugs and may require dosage adjustments in consultation with your doctor

 At Satwik Farms, we source and prepare our dried jamun pulp with care — no additives, no fillers, just the pure fruit as nature intended.